ROS2-AutoBot/lesson3_ws/README.md

 .vscode, build, install, log:  autocreated, do nothing
 src:      contains pkg
 - rmit_description:     See lesson2.
 Otherwise, the added information are:
-    - urdf/rmitbot_ros2_control.xacro:  define control parameters of the wheel
+    - rmitbot_ros2_control.xacro:   File added to describe the control of the robot
+    - rmitbot.urdf.xacro:           File updated to include rmitbot_ros2_control.xacro
-    - pacakge.xml:      add the depedency ros2_control
+    - pacakge.xml:                  add the depedency for ros2_control
 - rmit_controller:
     - config/rmitbot_controller.yaml: configuration of the ros2_controller pkg
-    - include: no node, so useless
+    - include: no node, so empty
     - launch:
         - controller:
             - wheel_controller_spawner,         spawn the controller for the wheel